AnaSeiculescu/to-do-list-react/server/deployment.md

     `sudo systemctl status nginx`
 -   use `sudo netstat -ltnp` to check which ports are in use.

+##### new setup

+-   static files and server are both served with express
+-   to keep the server running after closing the terminal, `forver` is used

 ### deployment steps

 ### frontend